mrkachary/cognizant-microservices/README.md

 ![Image of Microservices](https://github.com/mrkachary/cognizant-microservices/blob/master/Cognizant.jpg)

-Once you start servers and services in the above order your http://localhost:8761/ should look like this
+Once you start servers and services in the above order your [Eureka Server](http://localhost:8761/) should look like this

 ![Image of Eureka Registration](https://github.com/mrkachary/cognizant-microservices/blob/master/EurekaConfig.JPG)